panva/node-oidc-provider/README.md

      * Hint2: in order to fulfill all OAuth2.0 behaviors in regards to invalidating and expiring
      * potentially misused or sniffed tokens you should keep track of all tokens that belong to the
      * same grantId.
      *
+     * Client model will only use this when registered through Dynamic Registration features.
+     *
+     * Session model payload contains the following properties:
+     * - account {string} the session account identifier
+     * - loginTs {number} timestamp of user's authentication
+     * - acrValue {string} the ACR value of user's authentication *
      */
   }